Koszul dual 2-functors and extension algebras of simple modules for $GL_2$: Operators respect dualities.

 whose composition give $x$ the structure of a $a(A,M)$-$a(B,N)$-bimodule.
-Here the third isomorphism is by virtue of $X$ being projective over $A$.
+Here the third isomorphism is by virtue of $X$ being in $A \perfl$.
 Every term in this sequence is a quasi-isomorphism, which means their composite is also a quasi-isomorphism, as we require.